What we know about the Raleigh shooting victims | Federal News Network

 When the shooting started, Marshall was walking Scruff on the Neuse River Greenway, her sister told NBC.

-, Marshall’s fiancé recalled what she had said over the phone: “I need you to come home right now — immediately.
+In another interview with NBC, Marshall’s fiance recalled what she had said over the phone: “I need you to come home right now — immediately.
 Scruff (our dog) has slipped his collar, and I just heard gunshots.”

 Marshall went after Scruff.
 Robert Steele rushed home.
 When he got there, a detective was outside.